pxr687/RegressionVisualizer3D/README.md

 If the user does not supply population parameters, defaults are used.

-*Note*: The package works best in a Jupyter notebook, where the markdown will display correctly.
+*Note*: the package works best in Jupyter notebook, where the markdown will display correctly.